BushLife - A Guide to Snowmobiling

 Arctic Cat & Polaris Snowmobiles

-The one thing I do know is in the late 70’s, Arctic Cat was quite a player in the sledding world.
-We have an old 1978 Arctic Cat Jag, and to be honest, it’s my favourite sled.
-It’s a $600 buy from late last March that starts, runs, and stops, which is insane considering COVID drove prices to insanity.
+The one thing I do know is that in the late 70’s, Arctic Cat was a renowned player in the sledding world.
+We had an old 1978 Arctic Cat Jag, and to be honest, it was my favourite sled.
+It’s a $600 buy that starts, runs, and stops, which is insane considering COVID drove prices sky high.

 How do you test a machine like this?
 Drive it!